 To access the stuck or broken-down vehicle, the flatbed will slide the pivoted bed close to the vehicle.
 The vehicle will then be driven onto the bed or it is pulled using an onboard winch.
 After this, the bed is hydraulically re-positioned to the initial state, which means the vehicle being towed is completely on top of the tow truck.

 Because all the wheels are on top of the truck, there’s no damage to the vehicle being towed.
-This provides a safe and damage free tow.
+This provides a safe and damage-free cheap towing.

 The Importance of Choosing a Flatbed Tow Truck